mccbryan3/ansible_workshop_files/LAB-MAIN.md

 Labs should be created on your own infrastructure.
 The lab should consist of the following.

 * One ansible controller VM (centos8)
+   * lin-ans01-XX
 * One linux VM (centos8)
+   * lin-vm01-XX
 * One windows VM (windows 2019)
+   * win-vm01-XX

+The lab machines naming is very important.
+The names should be defined as shown above with the "XX" beign replaced by two digits starting from '01' and icrementing based on the number of students in the lab.
+This will line up directly to student numbers as we progeress through the labs.

+example..

+[student01]
+lin-ans01-01
+lin-vm01-01
+win-vm01-01

+[student02]
+lin-ans01-02
+lin-vm01-02
+win-vm01-02

+and so on....

 **We will be using CentOS Enterprise Linux in this lab.
 The lab will be tested with CentOS 8 using Ansible 2.9**